 What is Expressive Arts Facilitation?

-An expressive arts facilitator does not offer therapy but facilitates the process of honest self-expression by designing and initiating expressive creative processes for people.
+An expressive arts facilitator facilitates the process of honest self-expression by designing and initiating expressive creative processes for people.

 The act of creating art spontaneously is therapeutic in itself.
-The art making process is the therapy.
-Expressive art provides a natural emotional release, interrupts stuck patterns of thought, and can support personal growth.
+The expressive arts provide a natural emotional release, interrupts stuck patterns of thought, and can support personal growth.

-Expressive Arts Facilitators do not diagnose or interpret a client's art or creative self-expression, but facilitators can invite the client's personal responses to their own art in a caring , encouraging and affirming way.
+Expressive Arts Facilitators do not diagnose or interpret a client's art or creative self-expression, and do not offer therapy.
+However, facilitators can invite the client's personal responses to their expressive art in an encouraging and affirming way.

-The aim of the expressive arts facilitator is to provide a safe, caring place for people to experiment with art, poetry, dance and music.
-Participants are invited to express thoughts and emotions honestly, and explore spontaneous creativity.
+The aim of the expressive arts facilitator is to provide safe, caring and accepting space for people to experiment with spontaneous art, poetry, dance and music.
+Critiques are not made about the aesthetics of the art.
+Participants are invited to express their honest thoughts and emotions as they relate to their creative self-expression.

 Enjoy this growing list of ideas as shared on the Facebook group Expressive Arts Facilitation.